Phosphorus-M/handbook/_posts/2023-02-05-install-docker.md

 **_Notes_**:-

-- Add the `docker` group to your user's groups to allow running the `docker` command without `sudo` using the command `sudo usermod -aG docker $USER`
+- Add the `docker` group to your user's groups to allow running the `docker` command without `sudo` using the command `sudo usermod -aG docker $USER`.
-- Set the location for saved Images and Containers to `/home` to avoid filling up the root partition
+- Set the location for saved Images and Containers to `/home` to avoid filling up the root partition.

 ## Installing Docker Desktop